sufiyan-calicut/Datastructure/Data-structures/hashTable/readme.md

 ## Q2: How does a hash table handle collisions?

 A2: Collisions occur when two different keys map to the same index in the array.
 Hash tables handle collisions through techniques like separate chaining or open addressing.
-In separate chaining, each index of the array contains a linked list or an array to store multiple key-value pairs.
-In open addressing, if a collision occurs, the algorithm probes the next available index in the array to find an empty slot for storage.
+In separate chaining, each index of the array contains a linked list or an array or an object to store multiple key-value pairs.
+In open addressing, if a collision occurs, the algorithm probes checks the next available index in the array to find an empty slot for storage.

 ## Q3: What is a hash function?